rlpowell/gless/README.md

 A less crazy version is ":verbose: true".

-It will also create a replay log directory which is intended to be viewed in a browser.
-The directory location defaults to ~/public_html/watir_replay/test/ ; the initialization of Gless::Logger determines that location.
+If replay is true in the config file, it will also create a replay log directory which is intended to be viewed in a browser.
+The directory location defaults to ~/public_html/watir_replay/test/ ;
+the initialization of Gless::Logger determines that location.
 Most actions that Gless performs will cause the replay log to be updated a copy of the HTML source as Gless/Watir/Selenium/WebDriver sees it.

 If you have ":screenshots: true" (along with debugging), screenshots will also be taken showing the visual state of the browser at the